ronaldoussoren/pyobjc/docs/api/module-objc.rst

 .. function:: allocateBuffer(length)

+   :param int length: Length of the buffer
-   Returns a writable buffer object of *length* bytes.
-This function is equivalent to `bytearray(length)`
+   :return: A writable buffer object of *length* bytes.
+   :rtype: bytearray

-   .. deprecated: 8.2
+   .. deprecated:: 8.2 Use :class:`bytearray` instead

 Accessing classes and protocols
 -------------------------------